 Although some might say exploration & experimentation has changed with the advent of surface mount technology, and as we are becoming all to aware the toxic throwaway short shelf life manufacturing, necessity is the mother of all invention.
-Pondering, pottering, footling & fettling are fundamental to our ham hobby.
+Tinkering has never been better, footling & fettling are fundamental to our ham hobby.
 Bodging & fixing even if it includes new tools as with 3D printing and laser cutting it is in our hobby's nature to scale the heights of sublime to rediculous.
 I might add that when you know the rules that is exactly when they get bent, for educational purposes of course.

 I end this preamble hoping to catch you, my fellow traveller, down the bands & into the log book.